RanRhoads84/debgpt7.8-with-vectorDB/README.md

 debgpt -Hi pyproject.toml -a 'edit this file, adding pygments to its dependencies.'
 ```

-The `--inplace|-i` will mandate the `--quit|-Q` behavior, and will turn
-off markdown rendering.

-If working in a Git repository, we can make things more absurd:
+If working in a Git repository, we can make things more automated:
+You may further append `--inplace-git-add-commit` to automatically add and
+commit the changes to the Git repository.
+If you want to review before commit,
+specify `--inplace-git-p-add-commit|-I` argument instead.

 ```
 debgpt -Hi pyproject.toml -a 'edit this file, adding pygments to its dependencies.' --inplace-git-add-commit
 ```

 The commit resulted by the above example can be seen at [this link](https://salsa.debian.org/deeplearning-team/debgpt/-/commit/968d7ab31cb3541f6733eb34bdf6cf13b6552b7d).